Generalized permutation matrix: Group structure

 The set of n × n generalized permutation matrices with entries in a field F forms a subgroup of the general linear group GL(n, F), in which the group of nonsingular diagonal matrices Δ(n, F) forms a normal subgroup.
-Indeed, the generalized permutation matrices are the normalizer of the diagonal matrices, meaning that the generalized permutation matrices are the largest subgroup of GL(n, F) in which diagonal matrices are normal.
+Indeed, over all fields except GF(2), the generalized permutation matrices are the normalizer of the diagonal matrices, meaning that the generalized permutation matrices are the largest subgroup of GL(n, F) in which diagonal matrices are normal.

 The abstract group of generalized permutation matrices is the wreath product of F× and Sn.
 Concretely, this means that it is the semidirect product of Δ(n, F) by the symmetric group Sn: